updated September 16, 2020

 To be able to drive legally in Peru is not hard

 To be able to drive legally in Peru there are a couple things you can do.
 All of which I’ve learned either by trial and error or from reading the MTC and Touring websites.
 None of the ways to drive here are all that hard to do.
-While one way is a bit time consuming and have time sensitive dates.
+While one way is a bit time consuming and has time sensitive dates.
 I personally have a CDL in both the United States and now here in Peru.

 What Not To Do If You Plan To Drive Legally In Peru